Who are we?

 Committee – Soma Inc and Soma Committee are the operational side of our church.
 We invite all members of our church to be members of Soma Inc, but we recognise this is for people who like talking about policy, finances, and management.
 We have averaged about 20 members of Soma Inc. From that group we vote in a committee each year – consisting of a chairman, vice chairman, treasurer, secretary and 2-4 others.
 The senior pastor is ex-officio.
 The mood is we don’t want to deal with what the pastoral staff and elders are responsible for.
 We do want to make sure we are compliant with child safety guidelines, and that we have adequate insurance, careful budgeting, proper processes for hiring staff and so on.
 We also like to avoid group-think by encouraging different opinions.
 Current Committee:

-Stuart Brooking (Chairman), Jabin de Keizer (Treasurer), David Miles, Leone Read, Anita Miles (Deputy Chair), Josh Orr & Nick Ryan
+Stuart Brooking (Chairman), Tim Small (Treasurer), David Miles, Leone Read, Anita Miles (Deputy Chair), Josh Orr, Dan Jackson & Nick Ryan

 Child Protection – Leone Read, Annie Dedden